- Name : Prof. V Vijay Lakshmi

 - Email :firstname.lastname@example.org,

-Within the limited resources available, the College has been endeavoring to improve the standards of teaching and research to prepare the students for advanced study and research to prepare the students for advanced study and research at LL.M., and Ph.D. levels as well as to help them in building up their careers at the Bar.
+Within the resources available, the College has been endeavoring to improve the standards of teaching and research,and also in preparing the students for advanced study and research at LL.M., and Ph.D. levels as well as to help them in building up their careers at the Bar.